 And if your business works with big data on a more permanent basis, you can try to combine it with digital asset management (DAM).
 DAM solutions like Pics.io will help you to store, organize, and distribute your files without extra effort.
 And you’ll forget about different troubles like upload limitations with DAM.

 As a bonus, Pics.io works on top of GD (and Amazon S3 to choose from).
-So as an active GD user, you won’t need to shift from the storage you used to.
+It also has its own storage in case you're looking for an all-in-one DAM solution.
+Thus, as an active GD user, you won’t need to shift from the storage you used to.

 Your Google Drive isn’t perfect, actually as any other thing in this life.
 Regardless of its many benefits, it may go down from time to time.
 So be ready to troubleshoot & eliminate the problem in time.